max-alletsee/stanford-lagunita-sql/readme.md

 # Stanford Lagunita: SQL (DB5)

 Stanford University used to offer a free and self-paced online course on SQL since 2014 via its Lagunita platform ([link](https://lagunita.stanford.edu/courses/DB/SQL/SelfPaced/course/)).
 The course provides an excellent introduction to SQL, largely thanks to [Prof. Jennifer Widom](https://profiles.stanford.edu/jennifer-widom)'s teaching style and her willingness to explore the topic deeply instead of just quickly rushing over the main commands.
 (By the way, I am not the only person with this opionion - [see here](https://towardsdatascience.com/how-i-went-from-zero-coding-skills-to-data-scientist-in-6-months-c2207b65f2f3).)

-However, Stanford decided to retire its Lagunita platform at the end of March 2020.
-To ensure that future learners can benefit from this course, this repository tries to provide access to the course material.
+Stanford decided to retire its Lagunita platform at the end of March 2020.
+To ensure that future learners can benefit from this course, this repository tries to provide access to the course material. **Update April 2020:** The course is now available again via [edx.org](https://www.edx.org/course/databases-5-sql).

 ## Background